altman-44/Server_LocalHost-Static_Website/README.md

-# Server on local host to run your static website
+# Node Server on local host to run your static website

 ### How to use it
 Just add this in the 'src/' folder: